GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ## Start a Cloud Dataflow Job to Deduplicate Pub/Sub Messages

 As a middle process that takes data from a Cloud Pub/Sub topic and publishes processed data to another Cloud Pub/Sub topic, Cloud Dataflow achieves exactly once stream processing by asking the input stream for an `idAttribute`.
-Using the user-defined key name as the unique record identifier name, Cloud Dataflow avoids processing messages of the same key multiple times.
+Using the user-defined key name as this unique record identifier name, Cloud Dataflow can avoid processing messages of the same key multiple times.

 [embedmd]:# (pubsubio-dedup/src/main/java/com/google/example/DedupPubSub.java java /  pipeline\n.*1\)./ /;/)
 ```java